timKraeuter/TERMGRAPH-2022/anc/README.md

 ![Atomic property AllTerminated implemented in groove.](./AllTerminated.png)

 The property matches whenever there is no process snapshot in the state running.
 This all process snapshots are terminated, i.e., have no tokens.

+# Implementation
+TODO: Link tool repo and tool website

+TODO: Add table for the testsuite here.